highchair/artinruins-com/_property/crown-worsted-pvd.md

 ”There are hardly any wool sweater knitters left and the few of us that are still spinning wool yarn are competing fiercely to sell to those few,” said Roorbach. ”One of my good customers told me last month that he’s going to switch to an imported spun yarn because it costs $2.50 less per yard.”

-”We're in the height of our season now,” said Roorbach. ”That’s irony.
+”We’re in the height of our season now,” said Roorbach. ”That’s irony.
 Business is very poor.
 Ordinarily, we run three shifts.
 Now, 80 percent of the mill is only running two shifts.
 One small section is running three shifts.

-"I honestly don’t know what we can do to compete any more.” […]
+“I honestly don’t know what we can do to compete any more.” […]

-—

-WINTER, STEVE.
+— WINTER, STEVE.
 “Hard-hit textile industry gropes for answers.”
 Providence Journal (RI), ALL ed., sec.
 BUSINESS, 26 May 1985, pp. F-01.
 NewsBank: America’s News, https://infoweb.newsbank.com/apps/news/openurl?ctx_ver=z39.88-2004&rft_id=info%3Asid/infoweb.newsbank.com&svc_dat=NewsBank&req_dat=D4BD6B42F1AB4706B5E1244D477DEE03&rft_val_format=info%3Aofi/fmt%3Akev%3Amtx%3Actx&rft_dat=document_id%3Anews/1525BEED22C71380.
 Accessed 9 July 2023.